SSB: March 25-26, 2023 CW: May 27-28, 2023

 1. A PREFIX is the letter/numeral combination which forms the first part of the amateur call.
 Examples: N8, W8, WD8, HG1, HG19, KC2, OE2, OE25, LY1000, etc. Any difference in the numbering, lettering, or order of same shall count as a separate prefix.
 A station operating from a DXCC entity different from that indicated by its call sign is required to sign portable.
 The portable prefix must be an authorized prefix of the country/call area of operation.
 In cases of portable operation, the portable designator will then become the prefix.
 Example: N8BJQ operating from Wake Island would sign N8BJQ/KH9 or N8BJQ/NH9.
 KH6XXX operating from Ohio must use an authorized prefix for the U.S. 8th district (/W8, /AD8, etc.).
 Portable designators without numbers will be assigned a zero (Ø) after the second letter of the portable designator to form the prefix.
 Example: PA/N8BJQ would become PAØ.
 All calls without numbers will be assigned a zero (Ø) after the first two letters to form the prefix.
 Example: XEFTJW would count as XEØ.
 Maritime mobile, mobile, /A, /E, /J, /P, or other license class identifiers do not count as prefixes.

 2. Special event, commemorative, and other unique prefix stations are encouraged to participate.
-Prefixes must be assigned by the licensing authority of the country of operation.
+Prefixes must be issued or permitted by the licensing authority of the country of operation.

-2. Rookie (ROOKIE): To enter this category the operator must have been licensed as a radio amateur three (3) years or less on the date of the contest The date first licensed must be indicated in the SOAPBOX field.
+2. Rookie (ROOKIE): To enter this category the operator must have been licensed as a radio amateur three (3) years or less on the date of the contest.
+The date the operator was first licensed must be indicated in the SOAPBOX field.
 An operator who has won a plaque in any previously published CQ contest is not eligible for the Rookie category.

 C. Multi-Operator Categories (All Band only): More than one person can contribute to the final score during the official contest period.
-Select category based on number of transmitted signals.
+Select category based on number of transmitted signals or number of locations

 1. Single-Transmitter (MULTI-ONE): Only one transmitted signal is permitted at any time.
 A maximum of ten (10) band changes may be made in any clock hour (00 through 59 minutes).
 For example, a change from 20 meters to 40 meters and then back to 20 meters counts as two band changes.
 Use a single serial number sequence for the entire log.

 a.
 High Power.
-Total output power of each transmitted signal must not exceed 1500 watt.
+Total output power of each transmitted signal must not exceed 1500 watts.

 b.
 Low Power.
 Total output power of each transmitted signal must not exceed 100 watts.